 Steve Bye published his first novel, “Looking Forward Through the Rear-View Mirror” in July of 2018.
-He is an Independent Publishing Authors League (IPAL) member of the Rocky Mountain Fiction Writers and is a Featured Author on Amazines.com, an ezine blog distribution service.
+He is a member of the Rocky Mountain Fiction Writers and RMFW Professional Authors Alliance, as well is a Featured Author on Amazines.com, an ezine blog distribution service.

 From 1980 to 1983, Steve Bye was Assistant Vice President and Manager of Coldwell Banker Real Estate Financial Services in Denver.
 He held the position of Real Estate Officer for Northwestern Mutual Life Insurance Company in Denver from 1978-1980.
 He was Manager of Real Estate Appraisal and Staff Underwriting for Verex Assurance Company in Madison, Wisconsin from 1975-1978.
 Prior to that, he held staff appraisal positions for an MAI firm and for First Federal Savings in Milwaukee, Wisconsin.